bitnami-labs/sealed-secrets/README.md

 #### Key rotation

 Keys are automatically rotated.
-This can be configured on startup with the `--rotate-period=<value>` flag. `value` is taken as milliseconds with a default of 30 days.
+This can be configured on controller startup with the `--rotate-period=<value>` flag.
+The `value` field can be given as golang duration flag (eg: `720h30m`).

 A key can be generated early in two ways
 1. Send `SIGUSR1` to the controller